-Shane Cameron, the man who fought David Tua in New Zealand's last big domestic heavyweight clash 11 years ago, believes Joseph Parker's speed and experience will be too much for Junior Fa when the pair meet in Auckland next month.
+Shane Cameron, the man who fought David Tua in New Zealand's last big domestic heavyweight clash 11 years ago, believes Joseph Parker's speed and experience will be too much for Junior Fa when the pair meet in Auckland this weekend.

 Cameron, a popular fighter known as the Mountain Warrior during his 13-year boxing career, was second best against Tua at Mystery Creek in the clash described as New Zealand's Fight of the Century.